 New York has recently passed legislation to become the latest state in the U.S. to legalize adult-use recreational cannabis.
 There are now 15 states to date that have legalized recreational use.
 New York is expected to become one of the largest legal markets in the nation.

-According to NY’s governor website, the New York bill, known as the Marijuana Regulation and Taxation Act, will expand New York’s existing medical marijuana program, establishes a licensing system, and creates a social and economic equity program that encourages individuals disproportionately impacted by cannabis law enforcement.
+According to the New York Times, the New York bill, known as the Marijuana Regulation and Taxation Act, will expand New York’s existing medical marijuana program, establishes a licensing system, and creates a social and economic equity program that encourages individuals disproportionately impacted by cannabis law enforcement.
 The new set of laws aims to encourage minority participation in the cannabis industry and decriminalizes those previously affected by cannabis-related offenses.

 One major proponent of legalization of marijuana in New York has been a big push towards criminal justice reform as a way to improve social equality.
 The “war on drugs” has led to minorities being charged with cannabis-related offenses at disproportionately high rates.

 As of April 1st, 2021, the law expands the amount of cannabis adults can legally possess and grow for personal use.

 “The New York bill, called the Marijuana Regulation and Taxation Act, will allow adults 21 and over to purchase marijuana and grow up to six plants at home.
 The state’s existing medical cannabis operators will be allowed to operate three adult-use stores, co-locating them with their medical dispensaries.”Source: MarketWatch

 However, sales of recreational cannabis will not be legal until about 18 months down the road as a regulatory framework needs to be further developed.
 The bill will establish two governing bodies: the Cannabis Control Board which will be responsible for crafting new regulations and the Office of Cannabis Management which will implement the regulations such as creating and allocating licenses for businesses.

 Marijuana Regulation and Taxation Act Summary